kubernetes-sigs/gateway-api/geps/gep-713/index.md

 E.g., given the Gateway API’s hierarchy of network resources for the ingress use case `GatewayClass` > `Gateway` > `HTTPRoute` > `Backend`.
 A policy that attaches to a `GatewayClass` object, if defined as a policy kind ultimately to augment the behavior of `HTTPRoute` objects, affects all `Gateways` under the `GatewayClass`, as well as all `HTTPRoutes` under those `Gateways`.
 Any other instance of this policy kind targeting a lower level than the `GatewayClass` (e.g. `Gateway` or `HTTPRoute`, assuming it's supported) should be treated as a conflict against the higher level policy spec in the specific scope that is rooted at the lower level target, i.e., for the subset of the topology that is afftected by both policies.

-Conflicts between policies ultimately affecting the same scope MUST be resolved into so-called [*Effective policies*](#effective-policies), according to some defined [*merge strategies*](#merge-strategies).
+In the face of a conflict due to multiple policy objects of a kind targeting different levels or same level in the hierarchy, the conflicting policy specs MUST be organized into [_established_ specs and _challenger_ ones](#established-and-challenger-policy-specs), so a single [effective policy](#understanding-effective-policies) can be calculated for each affetced scope, give one or more [merge strategies](#designing-a-merge-strategy) applicable in the process.
+The next subsections guide implementations through these remaining concepts and the perocess that links them together.

+#### _Established_ and _challenger_ policy specs

+In a conflict resolution scenario between two specs (two policies), one spec MUST be assigned as the _established_ spec and the other one as the _challenger_ spec.

+Knowing the distinction between _established_ and _challenger_ is useful to determine which and how a particular merge strategy will be applied.

+With the exception of the [**None**](#merge-strategy-none) merge strategy, the following rules, continuing on ties, MUST be followed to assign which spec (which policy object) is the _established_ and which one is the _challenger_:

+1. Between two policies targeting at different levels of the hierarchy, the one attached higher (less specific) MUST be assigned as the _established_ one.
+2. Between two policies targeting at the same level of the hierarchy, the older policy based on creation timestamp MUST be assigned as the _established_ one.
+3. Between two policies targeting at the same level of the hierarchy and identical creation timestamps, the policy appearing first in alphabetical order by `{namespace}/{name}` MUST be assigned as the _established_ one.

+For Policy CRDs that let users specify merge strategies at individual Policy CRs, the spec assigned as _established_ MUST dictate the merge strategy to apply to resolve a conflict.
+I.e., `established ⇒ 𝑓`.

-#### Effective policies
+#### Understanding effective policies

 The DAG that represents the hierarchy of targetable objects works as a map to orderly resolve, for each [effective target](#declared-targets-versus-effective-targets), a combinatorial spec that MUST be computed from the set of policies affecting the target.
 This combinatorial spec of each effective target is referred to as the *Effective policy*.

-The process of calculating Effective policies consists of walking the hierarchy of target objects, from least specific to most specific (i.e., "top-down" or, equivalently, from the roots towards the leaves of the DAG of target objects) or from most specific to least specific ("bottom-up"), map reducing to a single policy spec each pair of policies adjacent to each other in the hierarchy, by applying at each step one of the supported [*merge strategies*](#merge-strategies) (described below), until no more than one spec remains for each effective target.
+The process of calculating Effective policies consists of walking the hierarchy of target objects, from least specific to most specific (i.e., "top-down" or, equivalently, from the roots towards the leaves of the DAG of target objects) or from most specific to least specific ("bottom-up"), map reducing to a single policy spec each pair of policies adjacent to each other in the hierarchy, by applying at each step one of the supported merge strategies (described below), until no more than one spec remains for each effective target.

 Example of Effective policies based on a hierarchy of Gateway API resources: